tybrs/yelp-corpus-generator/README.md

 ## Usage

-Start network and begin scrapping with the following command.
+Start services and begin scrapping with the following command:
-``$ sudo docker-compose up -d``
+``$ sudo docker-compose up``

 **TODO**